 Blood passes through small filters in the kidneys.
 Changes in the blood vessels due to diabetes can cause damage to these filters.
 This can make it hard for them to clean the blood properly and cause protein from the blood to leak into the urine.
 If left untreated, this can lead to kidney failure.

-Symptoms may not appear until the kidney damage is severe.
-Symptoms may include:
+Problems may not appear until kidney damage is severe.
+A person may have:

-Lifestyle changes that will help control your blood sugar and blood pressure include:
+Lifestyle changes that will help control blood sugar and blood pressure are:

 American Diabetes Association

 National Kidney Foundation

 Diabetic kidney disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/diabetic-kidney-disease.
 Accessed August 17, 2021.

 Diabetic nephropathy.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/condition/diabetic-nephropathy.
 Accessed August 17, 2021.

 Kidney disease (nephropathy).
 American Diabetes Association website.
 Available at: https://www.diabetes.org/diabetes/complications/kidney-disease-nephropathy.
 Accessed August 17, 2021.